digidem/mapeo-sqlite-indexer/README.md

 Set a listener for a doc at a specific version.
 Useful for performing an action based on completion of indexing of a document.

+### indexer.deleteAll()

+Delete all documents and backlinks.
+Useful if you want to reset the index.

 ### docs

 _Requires_\